 16. Check design galleries

 Sometimes, you may be looking for some inspiration for your design project.
 In such moments, you can check out design galleries or samples of others to get some inspiration.
-If you don’t know any design gallery, you can check out Dribble or Ulpie, or you can simply search for “design inspiration” on Google or Bing.
+If you don’t know any design gallery, you can check out Dribble, or you can simply search for “design inspiration” on Google or Bing.

 17. Use graphic templates

 Graphic templates are good for inspiration and great to build on top of.
 You can always save repetitive work by utilizing one of the graphic templates from the market.
 Also, you can create your own template and reuse it repeatedly to save efforts and speed up your work, thus improving your productivity.

 Using keyboard shortcuts is the easiest way to speed up your work.
 First, you should learn and practice keyboard shortcuts for macOS or Windows.
 Then, you should memorize shortcuts for commonly-used programs such as Adobe Illustrator and Adobe Photoshop.
 You can check shortcuts for others here.

 Tidy desk, tidy mind.
 Do you agree?
 It’s hard for you to focus if your desk is clouded with notes, sketches, and/or plates.
 Similarly, if your desktop is full of notes and unworthy tabs.

 First, you must get organized: clean your desk and desktop and close unwanted tabs and apps, then try to focus on your task.

 You must learn batch processing as it helps automate a lot of mundane tasks like resizing images, changing image formats, applying compression, and more.
 Adobe Photoshop and many other design applications support batch processing.
 Please search online for “batch processing in <YOUR TOOL>” for details.